zetrusTL/zetrus/README.md

 | 4 | -s (GNU: --squeeze-blank) | squeeze multiple adjacent blank lines |
 | 5 | -t implies -v (GNU: -T the same, but without implying -v) | but also display tabs as ^I  |

-### grep History
+### History of grep

-> Thompson wrote the first version in PDP-11 assembly language to help Lee E. McMahon analyze the text of the Federalist Papers to determine authorship of the individual papers.
-The ed text editor (also authored by Thompson) had regular expression support but could not be used on such a large amount of text, so Thompson excerpted that code into a standalone tool.
-He chose the name because in ed, the command g/re/p would print all lines matching a specified pattern. grep was first included in Version 4 Unix.
-Stating that it is "generally cited as the prototypical software tool", McIlroy credited grep with "irrevocably ingraining" Thompson's tools philosophy in Unix.
+> Thompson wrote the first version in PDP-11 assembly language to help Lee E. McMahon analyse the text of the Federalist Papers to determine the authorship of each paper.
+The text editor ed (also written by Thompson) had support for regular expressions, but could not be used on such a large amount of text, so Thompson extracted this code into a standalone tool.
+He chose the name because in ed, the command g/re/p would print all lines matching a given pattern. grep was first included in version 4 of Unix.
+Noting that it is "generally cited as the prototypical software tool", McIlroy credited grep with "irrevocably entrenching" Thompson's tool philosophy in Unix.

-### grep Usage
+### Usage of grep

 `grep [options] template [file_name]`

-### grep Options
+### grep options

 | No. | Options | Description |
 | ------ | ------ | ------ |